2011-2015 Ford Explorer

 A wiring harness is not available for this speaker, so you'll need to use two Posi-Products speaker connectors to connect it to the factory wiring.
 Once it's connected, test the speaker to make sure it's working properly.

 Before you start putting things back together, make absolutely sure the airbag wiring harnesses are connected.
-Complete, step-by-step removal instructions for the receiver can be found in the Crutchfield MasterSheet that's included with your purchase.
+Complete, step-by-step receiver removal instructions can be found in the Crutchfield MasterSheet that's included with your purchase.

 Tools needed: Panel tool, 7mm socket, ratchet and extension, Torx T20 driver